Quest ideas and dialogue should be posted in the Asset Browser.

-3) Escorting NPCs a million miles through the wilderness is not fun.
+- Escorting NPCs through the wilderness is not fun.
 In this case the biggest challenge is oftentimes provided by the AI (or lack thereof).
-Quests that are only about escorting an NPC from location A to B aren’t fun.
+Quests that are only about escorting an NPC from location A to B aren’t fun.*

 Most, if not all, quests both in Vanilla Morrowind and TR tend to center around one of these three quest archetypes.
 This is not a problem in itself, because there are many ways to flesh these out (more on that below).
 However, quests that are only about one of the un-fun concepts listed above should be avoided.

-Dead Marshes (link is external)- Combat made fun with simple puzzle-solving.
+- Dead Marshes - Combat made fun with simple puzzle-solving.
 The lich Sabine is nigh-impossible to kill unless you kill her husband Reynard first and smash Sabine’s Locket.

-Search for a Perfect Sword (link is external) - Fetching things made fun with meaningful rewards.
+- Search for a Perfect Sword - Fetching things made fun with meaningful rewards.
 After finding and giving ‘the perfect sword’ to Anirwen he will become a follower for the player.

-Coladia Nelus' Stalker (link is external) - Escorting made fun with conspiring / puzzle-solving.
+- Coladia Nelus' Stalker - Escorting made fun with conspiring / puzzle-solving.
 The player escorts and betrays/traps the stalker to either in a Velothi tower or a ship.
-This quest also features some really showy scripting.
+This quest also features some showy scripting.